sipgate-io/auto-answer-calls/README.md

 ## Automatic installation and test (using a bash script)
 1. The following packages must be installed:<br>
-`sudo apt install python-dev gcc make gcc binutils build-essential libasound2-dev`
+Linux: `sudo apt install python-dev gcc make gcc binutils build-essential libasound2-dev` <br>
+Mac: `brew install python3 gcc make binutils wget`
 2. Clone/download this repository
 3. Get data: We need the `SIP-ID` and `SIP-password`. <br>
 3.1 In the [visual routing](https://app.sipgate.com/routing) you can select a device at the top and find the data there.<br>